darguez/media-sorting/README.md

 # Media Sorting

 ## Description
 A simple bash script to deal with dates in images and video files.
-The idea is to facilitate the sorting of this files in the place where they are stored.
+The idea is to facilitate the sorting of these files in the place where they are stored.

 Options: